 The Technical Audio Devices (TAD) from Pioneer were produced in 1975 with the view of delivering high-end professional audio delivery.
-But, it has continued to deliver quality sound and can be found in most professional speaker brands.
+However, it has continued to deliver quality sound and can be found in most professional speaker brands.

-Pioneer has also partnered with the amazing Gary Stewart Audio to deliver some of the best sounding club speakers that keep the party going.
+Pioneer has also partnered with the amazing Gary Stewart Audio to deliver some of the best-sounding club speakers that keep the party going.

 Bose has features for expressive audio, intuitive controls, and modern components for better use.
 It is pretty easy to identify a Bose product when you see one.
 Some of the most common features of Bose devices are patented and device-specific.

 Most Bose speakers support all audio formats, like Flac and Wav.
-They also have voice support, like Amazon Alexa, built-in music streaming platforms, like Deezer and Spotify, and seamless wireless connectivity for listening to music in multiple rooms through the Sonos set up and SoundTouch.
+They also have voice support, like Amazon Alexa, built-in music streaming platforms, like Deezer and Spotify, and seamless wireless connectivity for listening to music in multiple rooms through the Sonos setup and SoundTouch.

 You can also expect to find a micro USB port and a 3.5mm headphone jack/aux cable on a typical Bose device.

 Most Bose headphones also have a background noise canceling feature that blocks out all the surrounding noise and allows you to focus on the sound from the headset.
 Because of this feature, Bose headsets are a great choice for professional uses like conference calls.

 For many good reasons, the Pioneer brand has been more popular in car stereos and entertainment.
 This is because of the continued research, development, and improvement of its features.
 Some of the major features of the Pioneer car audio system include:

 - Real-time traffic